Lab Policy

 • Include at least one relevant visualization

-The models section should describe the modeling that was performed.
-When writing, you should not simply state what each line of your Python code does.
+The modeling section should describe the modeling procedures that was performed.
+You should not simply state what each line of your Python code does.
 Instead, you should describe the modeling as if you were describing it to another person.

 This section will also collect the code used to train your models.